dibrand-dev/backend/README.md

 In the "core" folder we will have the project separated by context, this allows us to identify and modify it quickly.

 Then we have the "functions" folder that allows us to execute all our "core", specifically the use cases.
-In this example we show them as AWS lambdas, but in reality the core can be executed by any other architecture (controllers, instacines, crons, other clouds, etc...).
+In this example we show them as AWS lambdas, but in reality the core can be executed by any other architecture (controllers, instances, crons, other clouds, etc).

 # Spanish
 El ejemplo muestra una pequeña implementacion de una arquitectura limpia.
 Esto nos permitira ejecutar el proyecto en el entorno que se desee, implementar test facilmente, versionados, cambios de frameworks, cambio de infraestructura, y otros beneficios.

 En la carpeta "core" tendremos el proyecto separado por contexto, esto nos permite identificar y modificar rapidamente.

 Luego tenemos la carpeta "functions" que nos permite ejecutar todo nuestro "core", expecificamente los casos de uso.
-En este ejemplo los mostramos como lambdas de AWS, pero en realidad el "core" puede ser ejecutado por cualquier otra arquitectura (controladores,instacinas,crons,otras nubes,etc...).
+En este ejemplo los mostramos como lambdas de AWS, pero en realidad el "core" puede ser ejecutado por cualquier otra arquitectura (controladores,instancias,crons,otras nubes,etc).

 ## Contribution guidelines